Local disposal center extends hours to help residents with flood clean up

 Granger Waste Services has extended their hours at the Granger Disposal Center of Lansing starting Monday.

 The Disposal Center of Lansing is located at 16500 Wood Road, Driveway #9, in Lansing.
-The accept the following items:· Household trash · Construction materials · Furniture · Tires · Appliances
+They accept the following items:· Household trash · Construction materials · Furniture · Tires · Appliances

 They are also offering reduced fees on roll-off containers that work well for clean up, demolition, and construction type materials.